aklapatch/mySettings/README.md

-# SLP: Solutions to Linux Problems
+# Solutions to Linux Problems

 ## Openbox